-The Government has published the Finance Bill 2018, which will give effect to the measures announced in Budget 2019.
+The Government has published the 2017 Finance Bill containing 78 sections, the majority of which implement the changes announced in Budget 2018.